OSlevelUPkoodarit/OSlevelUPkoodarit.github.io/_drafts/github-and-practices.md

 *Thesis example: A complete section which introduces a new part of the thesis subject.*

 #### Review
 Before the change is merged to the main branch, it is usually a good idea to let someone else check the changes.
 Even the experienced developers make errors all the time and everyone gets blind to their code, so it's a good idea not to skip the code reviews.
-In GitHub-part one way of doing this is introduced.
+You could probably ask someone to review the changes to your thesis, too!
+In GitHub-partwe introduce  one way of doing reviews.

 #### Monorepo vs polyrepo
-Monorepo means using one repository for multiple projects and so, polyrepo means having those projects in their repositories.
-Selecting which one to use depends on the projects: if there have shared code and common purpose for the projects, then maybe it makes sense to have them together.
+Monorepo means using one repository for multiple projects and so, polyrepo means having those projects in separate repositories.
+Selecting which one to use depends on the projects: if there share code and have a common purpose for the projects, then maybe it makes sense to have them together.
 If they have nothing in common and are not related, maybe keep them in separate repositories.
 You can find a pretty good comparison of them
 [here](https://github.com/joelparkerhenderson/monorepo_vs_polyrepo#comparisons).

 # GitHub